-If equipped, press and release and then immediately press and hold Ω for at least four seconds to start the engine from outside the vehicle using the RKE transmitter.
+If equipped, press and release and then immediately press and hold $\Omega$ for at least four seconds to start the engine from outside the vehicle using the RKE transmitter.
 See Remote Vehicle Start on page 2-5.

-The buttons on the keys are disabled when there is a key in the ignition.
+The RKE transmitter buttons will not operate when the key is in the ignition.